What can I do to manage my bronchiectasis?

 Remember that you are not alone: there are lots of others who have similar feelings.
 Don’t bottle things up - talking to a friend, relative or health care professional can help.
 It’s important to stay active and sociable, and to learn about bronchiectasis to help you understand and manage your condition.

 You can get support from your family and friends, other patients, your health care team, or even information resources.
-Our Breathe Easy patient support groups support people living with a lung condition and their families.
+Our patient support groups support people living with a lung condition and their families.
+Enter your postcode to find your local group.
 You could also join our web community where you can talk to others in similar situations.

 “My experience has been greatly helped over the last two or three years, or two years, since I’ve met the bronchiectasis nurse… He personally has helped me a lot, both psychologically and obviously as a patient” Chris